Kalyani7744/purviewlab/modules/module04.md

 ## 5. Assign a Term to an Asset

 1. Perform a wildcard search by typing asterisk (**\***) into the search bar and hitting the Enter key to submit the query.
-Click on an asset title `QueriesByState` to view the details.
+Click on the asset title `QueriesByState` to view the details.

     ![Wildcard Search](../images/module04/M4-Update4.1.1.png)